waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Alternative Hypotheses (New)
 - **Rival Trigger:** Beating Bugsy may have triggered an event with my Rival, Crimson.
 He may be waiting at the Ilex Forest gate to battle, after which he might provide a key item or open a new path.
   - **Test:** Path to the Ilex Forest gate and see if he appears.

-### Ilex Forest Layout Confirmation (Turn 17216)
-- Confirmed via the Azalea Town entrance that Ilex Forest is split into disconnected sections.
-The southern entrance leads to a small, dead-end area with no path to the main forest where the Farfetch'd puzzle takes place.

 ### Union Cave B1F - Southern Path Blockage
 - **Discovery:** The path south from the entrance ladder at (7, 19) is blocked by a line of `FLOOR_UP_WALL` tiles starting at y=24.